-It is imperative to understand and accept the risk that something might go wrong during surgery (such as bleeding, scarring or another complication).
-Regardless of how small or seemingly straightforward the procedure, any surgery carries some risk.
+It is imperative to understand and accept the risk that something might go wrong during surgery (such as bleeding, scarring, or another complication).
+Regardless of how small or seemingly straightforward, the procedure is, any surgery carries some risk.
 Working with an experienced cosmetic surgeon lowers the risk of complications.

 As you plan for your surgery, you must allow yourself enough time to recover from the operation.
 Pushing yourself to return to work, school, exercise and other normal activities too soon could actually prolong your recovery.
 During your consultation, Dr. Lowney can give you a more specific idea of how much time to block off for recovery.

 HAVE I CHOSEN THE RIGHT SURGEON?